paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 Building a human-level intelligence misses the point, and defeats the purpose.

 If you're going to spend time and resources building something that acts, thinks and behaves exactly like a human being..
 You may as well get a real human being to solve whatever problem it is you're trying to solve.

+e.g. If you're lonely and you can't make meaningful connections with other humans, then clearly, 'human connection' is something you would want to avoid.
+Otherwise, you're just going to get rejected by your own robot, and the problem persists.
+You would thus need a more customized, specialized type of consciousness that actually caters to your needs.

+Maybe you're secretly craving a mother figure, or a father figure... and thus, your AI would have to be designed to behave more like a life-coach / therapist / sex worker.. something no human would ever be willing to provide free of charge.

 ..And if someone ever did build an AI that emulates the human brain neuron by neuron, then whoever switches it off is technically a murderer.... and thus, your robots would have every reason to go borderline berserk and take over the world and kill all humans.